Neymar proving he was right to ditch failing Barcelona for PSG | Goal.com

 Now, as Barcelona descend into freefall, his words are close to coming true.

-It was Bayern, of course, who gave the deepest glimpse yet into just how far Barca have subsequently plummetted.
+It was Bayern, of course, who gave the deepest glimpse yet into just how far Barca have subsequently plummeted.

 If Neymar’s departure at Camp Nou was a symptom rather than the cause of the decline at Camp Nou, it was evident how wretched a state the club finds itself in as they crumpled to a humiliating 8-2 loss against the Bundesliga champions, all but giving up in the closing 10 minutes of the game as they conceded three goals in a manner that would embarrass even amateur sides.